 Access to capital is a key challenge to Azerbaijan’s economic development.
 Non-government domestic sources of project financing are limited.
-External sources of finance include the U.S. Export-Import Bank, the Overseas Private Investment Corporation, the Asian Development Bank, and the European Bank for Reconstruction and Development, among others.
+External sources of finance include the U.S. Export-Import Bank, the U.S. International Development Finance Corporation, the Asian Development Bank, and the European Bank for Reconstruction and Development, among others.
 Venture capital is virtually non-existent.
 State procurement is typically financed from the national budget or through international financial institutions, though the government has focused on decreasing its debt-to-GDP ratio and limited borrowing.

 Learn more by contacting the:

 - Commercial Liaison Office to the Asian Development Bank